stephan-double-u/cross-language-validation-schema/README.md

       "type": "EQUALS_NULL"
     }
 ```
-This constraint can be applied to properties of type
+This constraint can be applied to properties of type:
 - _string_
 - _number_
 - _boolean_